sharmasourabh014-cpu/SQL-Student-Performance-Analysis/README.md

 - Attendance percentage analysis
 - Pass/Fail and grading system
 - Risk students identification
 - Combined performance and attendance reports

+## Project Screenshots

+Screenshots of database tables and analysis outputs are available in the "screenshots" folder.

 ## Concepts Used
 JOIN, GROUP BY, HAVING, CASE, subqueries, aggregate functions